 Channel memberships allow viewers to join your channel through monthly payments and get members-only perks like badges, emoji and other goods.
-If you're eligible, these are the policies and guidelines that will help steer you out of trouble.
+If you're eligible, these policies and guidelines will help you steer clear of trouble.

-- You're located in one of the available locations
+- You live in one of the available locations.

-- Videos set as Made for Kids or videos with music claims are considered ineligible
+- Videos set as Made for Kids and videos with music claims are considered ineligible.

-- You (and your MCN) have agreed to and are complying with our terms and policies (including the relevant Commerce Product Addendum)
+- You (and your MCN) have accepted and are complying with our terms and policies (including the relevant Commerce Product Module).

 Channel memberships policies and guidelines